Sedation Dentist Vista

 Relax While You’re in the Treatment Chair

-Woman relaxing with her hands behind her head after sedation dentistry in Vista
+Woman relaxing with her hands behind her head after sedation dentistry

 Are you nervous about your upcoming gum procedure with Dr. Farhoumand?
 You’re not alone.
 Dental anxiety is common for anyone who’s about to undergo a dental procedure, regardless of what it’s for.
 Thankfully, there are ways to alleviate the stressful feelings of anxiety.
-With options for sedation dentistry in Vista like oral conscious sedation, you can have a comfortable, stress-free experience.
+With options for sedation dentistry like oral conscious sedation, you can have a comfortable, stress-free experience.

 Why Choose Bita Farhoumand, DDS for Sedation Dentistry?